cesar-douady/open-lmake/doc/fearless.md

 ### A few examples

 - **`diff` is fearless**
-  Its detailed algorithm is fairly complex but one generally does not have to worry about it: it outputs diffs, period.
+  While its underlying algorithm is fairly complex, users do not need to worry about it: it outputs a diff, period.

 - **Rust advocates "fearless concurrency"**
   When programming in C/C++ in a multi-thread context, a cautious engineer knows they have to take care of locks, pay special attention to any shared data, etc. C/C++ is **fearful** in this regard.